citp/privacy-policy-historical/h/ht/htt/httpwatch.com.md

-> *The following text is extracted and transformed from the httpwatch.com privacy policy that was archived on 2011-10-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111006110307id_/http%3A//www.httpwatch.com/privacy_policy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the httpwatch.com privacy policy that was archived on 2012-05-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120508062253id_/http%3A//www.httpwatch.com/privacy_policy.htm) for the most accurate reproduction.*

 # HttpWatch: Privacy Policy

+#### Privacy Policy

 This privacy policy covers the use of web sites owned by Simtec Limited: